nordic-institute/X-Road-development/WORKFLOW.md

 1.4 This policy uses terminology of [X-Road Joint Development Charter](https://github.com/vrk-kpa/xroad-joint-development/blob/master/CHARTER.md).

-1.5 Adherence to this policy are made legally binding to Vendors by inclusion of appropriate stipulations in contracts between between Partners and Vendors.
+1.5 Adherence to this policy are made legally binding to Vendors by inclusion of appropriate stipulations in contracts between Partners and Vendors.
 Vendor in context of this policy is a firm or other organisation performing development work by assigment of a Partner.

 1.6 Partners and Developers implement this policy in good faith and in the context of sustainable, good software development practice.